-In this process, all movable assets are provided with tags, each of which transmits an ID that is received by permanently installed trackers and forwarded to the localization platform.
+In this process, all movable assets are provided with tags, each of which transmits an ID that is received by permanently installed trackers and forwarded to the location platform.
 This platform calculates the position of the asset and displays it via a mobile application on a smartphone, for example, or feeds it into a connected ERP system, which can then be used to evaluate the location data.

 Track and trace anything?

 Whether it makes sense to equip even the smallest caliper with a tag, or whether the cost of the tag far exceeds the practical benefit and it makes more sense to simply keep several copies on hand, is of course a matter of consideration.
 However, when it comes to expensive impact drills, tool cases, tablets or laptops, there is every reason to use real-time tracking to make them easier to find and to protect them from theft.
 There is less need to keep spare equipment on hand, and the working time saved is used for added value and productivity.